michalis0/ML_dataiku/Day 3/text_plus/README.md

 - **a** Please select on the "language_detection_dataset" dataset and click on "Text Preparation" on the tab with the new plugin downloaded.<img width="80" alt="text_preparation" src="https://github.com/michalis0/ML_dataiku/assets/43532600/39f96e72-0b52-4363-b7f0-cdc131c6414e"> Please select "Language Detection" and add "language_detected" as the output dataset and click "CREATE DATASET".

-- **b** Now please select the column text and do not add anything anything in the Language scope !
+- **b** Now select the column text and do not add anything anything in the Language scope !
 This will allow the model to search all the possible languages that it has access to.
 It should look like [this](https://github.com/michalis0/ML_dataiku/blob/main/Day%203/text_plus/HELP/text_img_3.png)

-- **c** Please click on "RUN" (it should take a few seconds to run).
+- **c** Click on "RUN" (it should take a few seconds to run).

 - **d** Go back to the flow and check if the languages were correctly identified !
 Note that there is a column called "text_language_score" that the probability that the model gives to its prediction.
 (Try to find the one which is incorrectly classified).